Bodepudi Venkateswara Rao: Early life and childhood

 He was born in a village Thondala Gopavaram(pop: 4,902).
 He was born to Seethaiah Bodepudi, a farmer and Subbamma Bodepudi.
 He lost his father at a young age.
 His mother could not pay to maintain the 6 acres of farming land they had as she could not afford to pay the taxes.
 Bodepudi at the age of 12 sought the help from his paternal uncle but was rejected.
 Local people assisted him by offering him a meal and a source of livelihood.
 His source of livelihood involved selling salt and jaggery in and around nearby villages.

 Bodepudi along with his mother and younger brother moved to his maternal uncle's village Gandagalapadu, Wyra Mandal.
 He then worked as a peasant on his uncle's farm for a meager wage and was financially responsible for his mother and brother.
 Bodepudi lost his younger brother at the age of 12 years.

 He attended night school in Gandagalapadu where he completed his primary education.
 He worked as a school teacher for 2 years but was unable to meet the financial needs of his family on a teachers’ wage.
 He returned to work as a peasant for a feudal landlord.
 Until the age of 20 he survived on two sets of clothes (Dhoti and undershirt).

 Family

 He married Dhanalaxmi Devabakthini against the will of his family.
-Her parents were migrants from Arikayalapadu (village of Enkoor).
+Dhanalaxmi's parents were migrants from Arikayalapadu (village of Enkuru).
 Both of Dhanalaxmi Devabakthi's brothers were killed by Razakars (police of Nizam) during the Telangana Rebellion.

 The couple had a son Satyanarayana and four daughters Uma Devi, Sitakumari, Vasantha, Samrajyam.

 Though his wife was bedridden due to illness after 15 years of their marriage, she fully supported him on his ideologies and principles which helped him to stay away from home for most part of his life.
 They shared a special bond until the very end.